 Keep an eye on the weather in order to be prepared.
 If you know it’s hot outside, then try to stay out of the sun during the midday peak, stay in the shade where possible, wear appropriate clothing, and don’t over-exert yourself physically.
 If you feel yourself starting to get dehydrated or overheated, move inside, rehydrate and try to stay out of the sun until it cools down.

 If you’re with other people, particularly those susceptible to heat-related conditions, then look out for them too.
 Try to keep babies, children and elderly people indoors and cool with air conditioning, drinks and minimal activity.

 In general, take all the precautions you can to keep your temperature down, and help others do the same.

-Babies, young children and the elderly are particularly at risk from these conditions, so it’s very important that the focus of prevention is on them.
+Babies, young children and the elderly are particularly at risk from these conditions, so the focus of prevention must be on them.
 In addition, people with generally poor health, or who are already suffering from long-term issues are less likely to be able to control their body temperature well.
 Their condition may also exacerbate the symptoms of heat exhaustion or heat stroke.

 Healthy adults are still at risk from both of these conditions if they undertake a lot of physical activity in hot environments.
 Members of the military, manual workers and people exercising are such examples.

 Heat exhaustion and heat stroke are also more likely to happen to people visiting or living in very hot countries, especially if they’re not used to persistent high temperatures.
 The majority of people may be at risk of heat stroke or heat exhaustion at some point in their lives, so it’s important for everyone to be aware of the risks.